 DUC is celebrating a win for wetland management in Alberta.
 In 2019, Alberta Environment and Parks (AEP) implemented the provincial Wetland Replacement Program (WRP).
-The program provides funding for wetland restoration projects and is designed to help mitigate the ongoing trend of wetland loss throughout the province.
+The program funds wetland replacement projects (restoration and construction) and is designed to help mitigate the ongoing trend of wetland loss throughout the province.

-The WRP prioritizes restoration in municipalities and watersheds that have experienced the highest amount of lost wetland area.
+The WRP prioritizes wetland replacement in municipalities and watersheds that have experienced the highest amount of lost wetland area.
 In 2020, the program provided an initial round of $3.7 million in funding for seven wetland restoration projects, which resulted in 390 acres (158 hectares) of new or restored wetlands.
-According to AEP, there are currently nine municipalities that have signed a Memorandum of Understanding to participate in the WRP.
+Municipalities and replacement not-for-profit organizations are eligible to deliver wetland projects under the program.

 DUC has been an active participant in Alberta’s WRP since its inception and has also participated in the program to complete some notable projects on the landscape, including:

 - Silver Sage – This project saw 72.6 acres (29.4 hectares) of wetlands restored in the County of Forty Mile.
 We partnered with the Alberta Conservation Association to complete this project.